idootop/xsta/README.md

 ## ✨ Highlights

 - **🐦 Tiny yet Powerful** Less than 200 lines of code, a full-fledged React state management solution, battle-tested for production.
-- **✅ React State Management Made Right** With a familiar `useState` Hook-like interface, managing global state becomes as simple as using the built-in `useState` Hook.
-- **⚡️ Instant Global State** Just replace `useState` with `useXState`, and your local component state becomes instantly shareable across parent, child, or sibling components - it's that easy!
+- **🧩 Zero Learning and Migration Costs** Just replace `useState` with `useXState`, and the local component state becomes instantly shareable across other components - it's that easy!
-- **🧩 Zero Learning and Migration Costs** Compatible with existing React state management libraries, making it easy to switch.
-- **💪 Performance Optimized** Built-in state selectors and `XConsumer` component ensure that components only re-render when their subscribed state changes, effortlessly optimizing complex page performance.
+- **💪 Performance Optimized** Only re-render when component's subscribed state changes, effortlessly optimizing complex page performance.
-- **⭐️ Flexible and Efficient** Beyond using the Hook, you can also access and modify specific state from anywhere outside components.
-When the external state changes, dependent components will automatically update.
-- **🛡️ TypeScript Support** Native support for TypeScript, ensuring type safety and auto-completion.
-- **😜 Try It Out!** With its negligible bundle size, zero learning curve, and seamless migration, `XSta` offers an ultra-smooth React state management experience.

 ## 📦 Installation